athenlabs/.github/README.md

 # Athen Labs - Public Source

-Source code of the default public files for the Athen Labs organization.
+Source code of the default public files for the Athen Labs organisation.